 The collective bargaining agreements generally include obligations for the employee to observe confidentiality and to refrain from competition during employment.
-These principles are also well established practice.
-Employment agreements for employees in key positions may include an undertaking by the employee restricting him/her from entering into any business competing with the business of the employer for a certain period after the termination of employment.
+These principles are also well-established practice.
+Employment agreements for employees in key positions may include an undertaking by the employee restricting them from entering into any business which competes with the business of the employer for a certain period after the termination of employment.
 There is no specific legislation in Sweden to prohibit such clauses.

-However, there is a provision in the Swedish Contracts Act to the effect that a covenant prohibiting competition can be modified or set aside to the extent a court of law finds it unreasonable.
-For a restrictive covenant to be legally enforceable, Swedish case law indicates, inter alia, that the covenant must be limited to a maximum of two years after the termination of the employment and that certain compensation must be paid for the inconvenience caused to the employee during the restricted period.
+However, there is a provision in the Swedish Contracts Act (Sw.
+Lag om avtal och andra rättshandlingar på förmögenhetsrättens område) to the effect that a covenant prohibiting competition can be modified or set aside to the extent a court of law finds it unreasonable.
+For a restrictive covenant to be legally enforceable, Swedish case law indicates, inter alia, that the covenant should generally be limited to a maximum of nine to twelve months after the termination of the employment and that certain compensation must be paid for the inconvenience caused to the employee during the restricted period.